 Parka &/or Down Coat + Raincoat Combo

 But, if you don’t want to go full parka and have a down, packable coat and a raincoat at home, those should work well for you too.
 You’ll want to wear the raincoat over the down coat because you’ll want to always be waterproof, since Iceland winter weather can turn on a dime.
+So don’t forget the raincoat when packing for Iceland in winter.

-Recommended Parkas
+Recommended Parkas & Coats

 Fleece Zip Up (Mid Layer)